pibrom/E-transactionsBundle/README.md

 ```

 ### LOG
-When you will get an error with the paiement, you can have more information with the log : `ENV.etransaction.log`
+When you will get an error with the payment, you can have more information with the log : `ENV.etransaction.log`

+### Check the signature
+The current version of this bundle doesn't check the content signature (just check if not empty), don't hesitate to send me your code to put it in the next version!
+`Service\Etransactions   checkSignature()`